• Skip to primary navigation

 Making Oat Flour in a food processor Food processor full of processed oats (oat flour).

-Quick Guide: How to Make Oat Flour
+At a Glance: How to Make Oat Flour

 Oat flour is simply oats milled to a fine soft flour.
 It’s super simple to make and only takes a few minutes to whip up.